Maximilian-Winter/llama-cpp-agent/ReadMe.md

 2. Clone the repository from [GitHub link](https://github.com/Maximilian-Winter/llama-cpp-agent).
 3. Install the necessary dependencies as listed in the `requirements.txt` file.

+## Usage
+The llama-cpp-agent framework is designed to be easy to use.
+The following sections will guide you through the process of using the framework.

+### Chat usage
+To chat with an LLM model, you need to create an instance of the `LlamaCppAgent` class.
+The constructor takes the following parameters:
+- `main_model`: The LLM model to use for the chat.
+This is an instance of the `Llama` class from the llama-cpp-python library.
+- `name`: The name of the agent.
+Defaults to `llamacpp_agent`.
+- `system_prompt`: The system prompt to use for the chat.
+Defaults to `You are a helpful assistant.`.
+- `predefined_messages_formatter_type`: The type of predefined messages formatter to use.
+Defaults to `MessagesFormatterType.CHATML`.
+- `debug_output`: Whether to print debug output to the console.
+Defaults to `False`.

+#### Predefined Messages Formatter
+The llama-cpp-agent framework uses custom messages formatters to format messages for the LLM model.
+The `MessagesFormatterType` enum defines the available predefined formatters.
+The following predefined formatters are available:
+- `MessagesFormatterType.CHATML`: Formats messages using the CHATML format.
+- `MessagesFormatterType.MIXTRAL`: Formats messages using the MIXTRAL format.
+- `MessagesFormatterType.VICUNA`: Formats messages using the VICUNA format.
+- `MessagesFormatterType.LLAMA_2`: Formats messages using the LLAMA 2 format.
+- `MessagesFormatterType.SYNTHIA`: Formats messages using the SYNTHIA format.
+- `MessagesFormatterType.NEURAL_CHAT`: Formats messages using the NEURAL CHAT format.
+- `MessagesFormatterType.SOLAR`: Formats messages using the SOLAR format.

+You can also define your own custom messages formatter by creating an instance of the `MessagesFormatter` class.
+The `MessagesFormatter` class takes the following parameters:
+- `PRE_PROMPT`: The pre-prompt to use for the messages.
+- `SYS_PROMPT_START`: The system prompt start to use for the messages.
+- `SYS_PROMPT_END`: The system prompt end to use for the messages.
+- `USER_PROMPT_START`: The user prompt start to use for the messages.
+- `USER_PROMPT_END`: The user prompt end to use for the messages.
+- `ASSISTANT_PROMPT_START`: The assistant prompt start to use for the messages.
+- `ASSISTANT_PROMPT_END`: The assistant prompt end to use for the messages.
+- `INCLUDE_SYS_PROMPT_IN_MESSAGE`: Whether to include the system prompt in the message.
+- `DEFAULT_STOP_SEQUENCES`: The default stop sequences to use for the messages.

+After creating an instance of the `MessagesFormatter` class, you can use it by setting the `messages_formatter` of the `LlamaCppAgent` instance to the instance of the `MessagesFormatter` class.

+#### Chatting
+To chat with the LLM model, you can use the `get_chat_response` method of the `LlamaCppAgent` class.
+The `get_chat_response` method takes the following parameters:
+- `message`: The message to send to the LLM model.
+Defaults to `None`.
+- `role`: The role of the message.
+Defaults to `user`.
+- `system_prompt`: A override for the system prompt.
+Defaults to `None` and uses the agent system prompt passed at creation.
+- `grammar`: The grammar to use for constraining the LLM response.
+Defaults to `None`.
+- `function_tool_registry`: The function tool registry to use for the chat.
+Defaults to `None`.
+- `max_tokens`: The maximum number of tokens to use for the chat.
+Defaults to `0`.
+- `temperature`: The temperature to use for the chat.
+Defaults to `0.4`.
+- `top_k`: The top k to use for the chat.
+Defaults to `0`.
+- `top_p`: The top p to use for the chat.
+Defaults to `1.0`.
+- `min_p`: The min p to use for the chat.
+Defaults to `0.05`.
+- `typical_p`: The typical p to use for the chat.
+Defaults to `1.0`.
+- `repeat_penalty`: The repeat penalty to use for the chat.
+Defaults to `1.0`.
+- `mirostat_mode`: The mirostat mode to use for the chat.
+Defaults to `0`.
+- `mirostat_tau`: The mirostat tau to use for the chat.
+Defaults to `5.0`.
+- `mirostat_eta`: The mirostat eta to use for the chat.
+Defaults to `0.1`.
+- `tfs_z`: The tfs z to use for the chat.
+Defaults to `1.0`.
+- `stop_sequences`: The stop sequences to use for the chat.
+Defaults to `None`.
+- `stream`: Whether to stream the chat.
+Defaults to `True`.
+- `k_last_messages`: The k last messages to use for the chat.
+Defaults to `-1` which takes all messages in the chat history.
+- `add_response_to_chat_history`: Whether to add the response to the chat history.
+Defaults to `True`.
+- `add_message_to_chat_history`: Whether to add the message to the chat history.
+Defaults to `True`.
+- `print_output`: Whether to print the output.
+Defaults to `True`.

+## Structured Output Usage
+To get structured output from an LLM model, you can use an instance of the `StructuredOutputAgent` class.
+The constructor takes the following parameters:
+- `main_model`: The LLM model to use for the structured output.
+This is an instance of the `Llama` class from the llama-cpp-python library.
+- `messages_formatter_type`: The type of messages formatter to use.
+Defaults to `MessagesFormatterType.CHATML`.
+- `debug_output`: Whether to print debug output to the console.
+Defaults to `False`.

+To set a custom messages formatter, you can use the `llama_cpp_agent.messages_formatter` property of the `StructuredOutputAgent` class.

+#### Structured Output
+To create structured output from the LLM model, you can use the `create_object` method of the `StructuredOutputAgent` class.
+The `create_object` method takes the following parameters:
+- `cls`: The pydantic class used for creating the structured output.
+- `data`: The data to use for the structured output.
+Defaults to `None` which creates a random object of cls class.

+This will return an instance of the pydantic class.

+## Function Calling Usage
+To utilize function calling with an LLM model, you can use the get_chat_response method of a `LlamaCppAgent` with a `function_tool_registry`.
+The `function_tool_registry` is an instance of the `LlamaCppFunctionToolRegistry` class.
+You can create a `LlamaCppFunctionToolRegistry` instance by passing a list of `LlamaCppFunctionTool` instances to the static `get_function_tool_registry` method of the `LlamaCppAgent` class.
+The `LlamaCppFunctionTool` class takes the following parameters:
+- `model`: The pydantic class defining the function call, it must have a `run` to actually execute the function call.
+- `has_field_string`: Whether the model has a `field_string` field.
+Defaults to `False`.
+A `field_string` field is a special field used to allow the LLM to write relatively unconstrained output by letting it write the `field_string` as a Markdown code block.
+Which is useful for file writing.

+After passing the list of `LlamaCppFunctionTool` instances to the `get_function_tool_registry` method, you can use the returned `LlamaCppFunctionToolRegistry` instance as the `function_tool_registry` parameter of the `get_chat_response` method of the `LlamaCppAgent` class.

 ## Usage Examples

 ### Simple Chat Example